 It is a fair warning to point out that too often domestic violence arises because divorcing couples engage one another during this emotionally charged time.
 Please consider retaining us to be your advocate.
 We can gather evidence and present your requests and protect you from being a party to domestic violence.
 We take pride in gathering relevant information and presenting a proposal that will serve our clients in both the short run and the long run.
 Too often I have witnessed people make short term decisions that result in serious challenges in the years to come.

-Retaining a law firm to help you through this experience does not need to an extravagant expense.
+Retaining a law firm to help you through this experience does not need to be an extravagant expense.
 Failing to hire the right law firm can become an extravagant expense.

 An important reminder is that an attorney is NOT allowed to represent both spouses in their uncontested divorce.
 We are advocates by oath and training.
 We are required to look after our client’s best interest.

 We encourage individuals to explore the possibility of an uncontested divorce.
-Although it is not always possible, our goal is help you save time, money, and unnecessary emotional pain.
+Although it is not always possible, our goal is to help you save time, money, and unnecessary emotional pain.